reiinakano/xcessiv/docs/walkthrough.rst

 These buttons let you generate meta-features and metrics for your data while giving you different ways to set or search through the space of hyperparameters.

 Again, **scikit-learn** forms the basis for these search methods.
 Experienced users should have no problem figuring out how they work.
-For more details on these parameter search methods, see http://scikit-learn.org/stable/modules/grid_search.html.
+For more details on these grid search and random search, see http://scikit-learn.org/stable/modules/grid_search.html.

 Single base learner
 ~~~~~~~~~~~~~~~~~~~